palakgoel123/BookDigi/README.md

-# DigiBooks-It is an Independent Online Bookstore where users can read, share and enjoy books on the devices of their choice.
+# DigiBooks -> It is an independent online bookstore where users can read, share and enjoy books on the devices of their choice.
-To Visit The Site
+Click to visit site
 https://palakgoel123.github.io/DigiBooks/